evilj0e/unity-configs/presets/roll-preset-unity/README.md

 # roll-preset-unity

-Default configuration with utils to start & build application.
+Default configuration with utils to start & build family of applications.

 ## Usage